Make sure you have the things listed below before starting:

 How to use the Rhino Integration?

-By clicking on it, the One Click LCA plugin window shall pop-up on the right part of the screen.
-The plugin consists of four main tabs, “materials”, “layers”, “settings” and “results”.
+By clicking on it, the plugin’s window will pop-up, undocked, on the right hand-side of the screen.

 - LCA in Cloud: Transfers the model directly to One Click LCA’s cloud platform.

 - Help: Redirects you to the customer support centre.

 - Refresh: Refreshes the model and shows any changes.

 - Login: Shows the user account used to log in to One Click LCA.
 Further guidance on logging in to your Rhino plugin can be found here: How To Login To Your Import Plugin

 - Carbon Heroes Benchmark: Shows your Carbon Heroes Benchmark Score as well as your Carbon Intensity (in kgCO2e/m2)

 At this tab you can choose the locality of the data which you want to use (i.e., European Data, North American Data, Swiss, French, etc.).
 You can also log in, manually force update the database and choose the unit system.